davidhu2000/typescript_crash_course/inheritance.md

 ## The `super` keyword

-When both the base class and the inheriting class have the same function name, most commonly seen with the `constructor` function.
-The inheriting class need to call the base class constructor and pass through some arguments.
+When both the base class and the inheriting class have the same function name, most commonly seen with the `constructor` function, the inheriting class needs to call the base class constructor and pass through some arguments.
 This is called constructor overloading.
 The `super` keyword is used to call a base class's function with the same name.

 ```ts
 class Base {